rackerlabs/technical-blog/_posts/2019-12-11-set-up-oracle-access-manager-for-ebusiness-suite.md

 EBS user and creating the EBS session for that user.
 AccessGate is deployed to a WebLogic Server instance and is separate from EBS.

-EBS AccessGate is protected by the OAM server and the system reroutes the authentication request to a separate HTTP Server with WebGate installed.
+The OAM server protects EBS AccessGate and reroutes the authentication request to a separate HTTP Server with WebGate installed.

 After a user is initially authenticated by OAM, EBS AccessGate picks up the request for a resource and the credentials returned by the OAM server.